quadrismegistus/lltk/lltk/corpus/ecco/README.md

 Non self-explanatory fields:
 * **Genre**:
-	* When available (in 2,188 of 2,387 cases), the genre of the text is taken from the metadata produced by Ted Underwood and Jordan Sellars in "The Emergence of Literary Diction" (*Journal of Digital Humanities*, 2012).
-Original data is [here]() (although currently a 404); my copy of it is [here](https://www.dropbox.com/s/ct1kf9p9sxjprqy/corpus-metadata.TedJDH.xls?dl=0), and [here](https://www.dropbox.com/s/a6k21lgew1pztby/matches.TedJDH--ECCO-TCP.xls?dl=0) is a list of the matches between the original ECCO-TCP and Underwood's and Sellars' corpus.
+	* When available (in 2,188 of 2,387 cases), the genre of the text is taken from the metadata produced by Ted Underwood and Jordan Sellers in "The Emergence of Literary Diction" (*Journal of Digital Humanities*, 2012).
+Original data is [here]() (although currently a 404); my copy of it is [here](https://www.dropbox.com/s/ct1kf9p9sxjprqy/corpus-metadata.TedJDH.xls?dl=0), and [here](https://www.dropbox.com/s/a6k21lgew1pztby/matches.TedJDH--ECCO-TCP.xls?dl=0) is a list of the matches between the original ECCO-TCP and Underwood's and Sellers' corpus.
-	* The remaining 199 texts were assigned a genre tag by Ryan Heuser, attempting to follow the general annotation schema of Underwood and Sellars.
+	* The remaining 199 texts were assigned a genre tag by Ryan Heuser, attempting to follow the general annotation schema of Underwood and Sellers.
 	* Distribution:
 		```
 		Non-Fiction    959